Rhymney Railway: Brecon and Merthyr Railway

 In 1859 the Brecon and Merthyr Tydfil Junction Railway (B&MR) had been incorporated, to build a line from the north at Brecon, into Merthyr Tydfil, Dowlais and Rhymney.
 At first this appeared to complement the Rhymney Railway's activity, but the mood gradually changed and in 1863 the B&MR acquired the Old Rumney Railway, with the obvious intention of reaching the docks at Newport and competing directly with the Rhymney Railway.
-In self-defence the Rhymney Railway, seeing this coming, had obtained Parliamentary powers for a Bargoed Rhymney branch line, covering pretty much the same terrain as the B&MR intentions.
+In self-defence the Rhymney Railway, seeing this coming, had obtained powers in the Rhymney Railway (Capital and Branch) Act 1861 (24 & 25 Vict. c. cxliv) for a Bargoed Rhymney branch line, covering pretty much the same terrain as the B&MR intentions.

 The wasteful competition was abated when the two companies agreed reluctantly to cooperate.
 The Rhymney Railway built the southern part of the route from Bargoed to Deri Junction, there to form an end-on junction with the B&MR line.
 (The location was later the site of Darran and Deri station.)
 The Rhymney's part of the line opened in March 1864.
 The B&MR was approaching from the north, and was ready for traffic in 1865, but legal complications prevented actual opening until March 1868.

 Mutual running powers were agreed, in the Rhymney's case as far as Pantywaun Junction, 4 mi above Deri (where the Dowlais Ironworks railway system made a junction with the B&MR line), although in practice they were only used as far as Fochriw Colliery.

 The Deri branch of the Rhymney Railway was doubled in 1909.